WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/advanced-web-of-trust-concepts.md

 Self-Validating Certificates
 ----------------------------

 Bitcoin's non-Turing complete, forth-like language known as [Script](https://en.bitcoin.it/wiki/Script) could be thought of as a form of digital signature system.
-Greg Maxwell and Christopher Allen have proposed that this may allow for a new form of self-validating certificate, where the bytecode for verifying the certificate is signed and embedded in the certificate itself.
+Greg Maxwell and Christopher Allen have proposed that this may allow for a new form of self-validating certificate, where the bytecode for verifying the certificate is signed and embedded inside the certificate itself.

 This technique may offer some useful security properties, as well as allowing for some sophisticated smart contracts opportunities.